You may not know it, but a lack of enough testosterone could be fatal.

 Also, vitamin D is equally important to increase testosterone levels.

 The sun is an excellent source of vitamin D, thus getting at least 15 minutes of direct sunlight every day can be very beneficial.
 You may also consider using a vitamin D supplement particularly if you have a vitamin D deficiency.

 Boosting your testosterone levels boils down to changing your daily habits from your lifestyle habits to eating habits.

 In addition to raising your T levels, some changes could also have a positive effect on your overall well-being.
-Like mentioned earlier on, there is more to low testosterone levels than reduced sex drive.
+Like mentioned earlier, there is more to low testosterone levels than the reduced sex drive.

 We hope you enjoyed this article and try the tips mentioned above.